Hoshino Resorts: Brands

-Hoshino Resorts has developed five separate hospitality brands over the years aimed at different demographics.
-Hoshino Resorts currently operates a total of 53 properties, including 5 unbranded properties.
+Hoshino Resorts has developed six separate hospitality brands over the years aimed at different demographics.
+Hoshino Resorts operates a total of 83 facilities as of May 2026.
+These include 10 under the Hoshinoya brand, 24 under Kai, 8 under Risonare, 18 under Omo, 4 under Beb, and 1 under Lucy, as well as 9 standalone lodging facilities, 3 ski resorts, and 6 other facilities primarily intended for day trips.

 Hoshinoya

 Hoshinoya (星のや) is Hoshino Resort's flagship brand.
-Currently, there are 8 properties, including the original Hoshinoya Karuizawa that opened in 1914.
+Currently, there are 10 properties, including the original Hoshinoya Karuizawa that opened in 1914.
 Hoshinoya Kyoto opened in Arashiyama in 2009.
 Hoshinoya Taketomi, the first and currently only resort in Taketomi Island, opened in 2012, followed by Hoshinoya Fuji, which promotes itself to be the chain's first glamping resort, in Fujikawaguchiko in 2015.
 Hoshinoya Tokyo, the first property to be constructed inside a major city, is located in downtown Marunouchi, and was opened in 2016 after a three-year-long construction.
 Hoshinoya Bali, the chain's first property outside Japan, opened in the Indonesian island of Bali in 2017, followed two years later by Hoshinoya Guguan in Taiwan's Guguan hot springs.
 Hoshinoya Okinawa, the chain's second location in Okinawa Prefecture, opened in Okinawa Island in 2022.

 Hoshinoya Karuizawa and Kyoto have both been members of the Small Luxury Hotels of the World (SLH) group since December 2009.